waigo/waigo/README.md

 # Forms

 Forms are treated as first-class citizens in Waigo.
+Form inputs can be sanitized and validated and a per-field error report can be generated.
+Memory usage to a minimum by sharing what instantiated field objects it can across multiple client requests.

-Each form used unique id; its configuration and input fields are specified in a file under the `forms/` path, the file name being the id of the form.
+Each form uses a unique id; its configuration and input fields are specified in a file under the `forms/` path, the file name being the id of the form.

 For example, here is how you might specify a simple signup form: